qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 With |mIconColorBox| :sup:`color ramp` or with |mIconColorWheel| :sup:`color wheel`, you can browse to all possible color combinations.
 There are other possibilities though.
-By using `color swatches` |mIconColorSwatches|
-you can choose from a preselected list.
-This selected list is populated with one of three methods: `Recent colors`, `Standard colors` or `Project colors`
+By using |mIconColorSwatches| :sup:`color swatches` you can choose from a preselected list.
+This selected list is populated with one of three methods: :guilabel:`Recent colors`, :guilabel:`Standard colors` or :guilabel:`Project colors`.

 .. _figure_color_selector_2: